-This is a piano that's versatile and expressive, packed with features we thought could really express the piano's musical story.
+This instrument is versatile and expressive, packed with features we thought could really express the piano's musical story.
 It's got a wide dynamic range, with a real bite that's great for rock tracks, and a gentler side, too, that's complemented by the alternate mic positions and audio processing options.

 Included are eq & compression tailored to work well with the piano's acoustic footprint, convolution reverbs built to emphasize specific sonic characteristics of the piano, key release layers, sustain pedal resonance, and pedal sounds.